BenCat07/Voxalia/README.md

 - FreneticDataSyntax (used for FreneticScript data handling and some files in Voxalia's save structure)
 - lz4net (general data compression)

+## What is Voxalia

+Voxalia is a really cool game that will be lots of fun to play when it's ready!

+It's currently in pre-alpha, but it's already got a lot of power to it!

+View the [FAQ](/FAQ.md) for more information!

 ## Builds Status Reports and Badges

 | Build Service | Status |